Local most-probable routes and classic-quantum correspondence in strong-field two-dimensional tunneling ionization: Theory methods

 The above equation means that, because of the exist of the second field perpendicular to the fundamental field, the real part of the instantaneous momentum of the electron in the tunneling process orthogonal to its imaginary part.
 That is

 Equation (12) shows that in 2D cases, the instantaneous momentum $\text{Re}[\mathbf{p}+\mathbf{A}(t)]$ at $t=t'_s$ can be nonzero.
 This property is different from one-dimensional cases of linearly-polarized single-color laser fields where $\text{Re}[\mathbf{p}+\mathbf{A}(t'_s)]\equiv0$.
 It arises from the fact that tunneling along one polarization direction of the 2D laser field indeed is influenced by the other polarization component since contributions of these two components are strongly coupled together in tunneling, as Eqs.
 (10) and (11) show.
-One can expect that the minor component of the 2D laser field can has an important effect on tunneling even its laser amplitude is small in comparison with the main one.
+One can anticipate that the minor component of the 2D laser field has an important effect on tunneling even its laser amplitude is small in comparison with the main one.

 On the other hand, Eq.
-(12) allows the form of solution with $\text{Re}[\mathbf{p}+\mathbf{A}(t'_s)]=0$ which implies that tunneling along the direction of one polarization component of the 2D laser field is dominated by this polarization component itself.
-On the other word, the solution of $\text{Re}[\mathbf{p}+\mathbf{A}(t'_s)]=0$ implies that the strong coupling between tunneling along these two polarization components of the 2D laser field partly decouples.
-We call this solution the single-color limit since it's form is somewhat similar to cases of two independent single-color laser fields, as to be discussed in Eq.
+(12) allows the form of solution of $\text{Re}[\mathbf{p}+\mathbf{A}(t'_s)]=0$, which implies that the strong coupling between contributions of these two polarization components of the 2D laser field to tunneling partly decouples.
+In the following, we call this solution of Eq.
+(12) with $\text{Re}[\mathbf{p}+\mathbf{A}(t'_s)]=0$ the partial-decoupling approximation since it's form is somewhat similar to cases of two independent single-color laser fields, as to be discussed in Eq.
 (14).

 For the case of OTC of Eq.
 (2), we have